-Dedicated financial resources and experienced communications and public affairs staff time resulted in the largest host committee ever for a film screening on Capitol Hill and a standing-room only screening at the Library of Congress.
-Outreach to policymakers and their staff was framed as bi-partisan and the issue framed as anti-military assault, not anti-military.
+Dedicated financial resources and the time of experienced public relations and communications professionals resulted in the largest host committee ever for a film screening on Capitol Hill and a standing-room only screening at the Library of Congress.
+Outreach to policymakers and their staff was framed as bi-partisan and the issue framed as anti-assault, not anti-military.

-The Invisible War outreach team also held three private screenings for the highest levels of military leadership and organized over 300 screenings at military bases.
-Through Good Pitch, the team engaged with partners who had access to policy makers at the highest levels of government and the military.
-Likewise, the filmmakers relentlessly networked their contacts to open doors at the highest levels.
-They strategically showed the film to members of the Obama administration and the State Department.
-For the first time in 30 years, General Welsh, Chief of Staff of the Air Force, flew all AF Wing Commanders from bases around the world back to the Pentagon where they watched The Invisible War.
+The Invisible War outreach team also held three private screenings for the highest levels of military leadership and organized more than 300 screenings at military bases.
+Through Good Pitch, the team engaged with partners who had access to policymakers at the highest levels of government and the military.
+Likewise, the filmmakers relentlessly networked with their contacts to open doors at the highest levels.
+They showed the film to members of the Obama administration and the State Department.
+For the first time in 30 years, General Mark A. Welsh, Chief of Staff of the Air Force, flew all AF Wing Commanders from bases around the world back to the Pentagon where they watched The Invisible War.